Tony Richardson: Career

 Richardson's work was stylistically varied.
 Mademoiselle (1966) was shot noir-style on location in rural France with a static camera, monochrome film stock and no music.
 The Charge of the Light Brigade (1968) was part epic and part animated feature.
 Ned Kelly (1970) was what might be called an Aussie-western.
 Laughter in the Dark (1969) and A Delicate Balance (1973) were psycho-dramas.
 Joseph Andrews (1977), based on another novel by Henry Fielding, was a return to the mood of Tom Jones.

 In 1970, Richardson was set to direct a film about Vaslav Nijinsky with a script by Edward Albee.
 It was to have starred Rudolf Nureyev as Nijinsky, Claude Jade as Romola and Paul Scofield as Diaghilev, but producer Harry Saltzman cancelled the project during pre-production.

 In 1974, he travelled to Los Angeles to work on a script (never produced) with Sam Shepard, and took up residence there.
 Later that year, he began work on Mahogany (1975), starring Diana Ross, but was fired by Motown head Berry Gordy shortly after production began, owing to creative differences.

 He wrote and directed the comedy-drama The Hotel New Hampshire (1984), based on John Irving's novel of the same name and starring Jodie Foster, Beau Bridges and Rob Lowe.
 Although it was a box-office failure, the film received a positive critical reception.

 Richardson made four more major films before his death.
 His last, Blue Sky (1994), was not released for nearly three years after he died.
 Jessica Lange won a Best Actress Oscar for her performance in the film.

 In 1966, Richardson is alleged to have financed the escape from Wormwood Scrubs prison of the spy and double agent George Blake.

 Personal life and death

 Richardson was married to English actress Vanessa Redgrave from 1962 to 1967.
-The couple had two daughters, Natasha (1963–2009) and Joely (born 1965), then he left Redgrave for French actress and singer Jeanne Moreau.
-In 1972, he had a relationship with Grizelda Grimond, who was a secretary for Richardson's former business partner Oscar Lewenstein, and the daughter of British politician Jo Grimond.
+The couple had two daughters, Natasha (1963–2009) and Joely (born 1965).
+Richardson then left Redgrave for French actress and singer Jeanne Moreau.
+In 1972, he had a relationship with Grizelda Grimond, who was a secretary for Richardson's former business partner Oscar Lewenstein and the daughter of British politician Jo Grimond.
 Grizelda Grimond gave birth to his daughter, Katherine Grimond, on 8 January 1973.

 Richardson was bisexual.
 He died of complications from AIDS on 14 November 1991 at the age of 63.